 A construction manager is one who oversees all aspects of construction, including residential, commercial, and industrial structures.
 Quite often, they have to work with other managers, focusing on specific elements or aspects within each project, participating through all stages, including planning, execution, and completion.

 The role of a construction manager can be summarized as supervising and directing construction activities on a construction project.
 They typically work on construction sites, where they manage a team and ensure quality and safety throughout the building process.
 He or she ensures that the project is completed on time and within the budget.

 Construction Manager vs Project Manager

 Both construction managers and project managers oversee construction projects.
 A project manager may perform construction management duties on small projects.
-But on large projects these two professionals have different sets of responsibilities.
+However, on large projects, these two professionals have different sets of responsibilities.
 So, they have to collaborate with each other on new building projects.
 Their roles share some similarities, but there are some key differences.

 Construction Manager Duties and Responsibilities-

 - Supervising a construction team and delegating tasks

 - Overseeing the daily construction process on the job site